Any excuse to play with my food

 I’m not one to get overly excited for cupid’s arrival on February 14th.
 But I do get excited about the excuse to eat chocolate.
-Or play with it.
+Or play with it in the form of temper.
 Or both.

 This year my valentine will receive chocolate bark hearts – heart-shaped chocolates enhanced with a variety of garnishes.
 Usually bark is broken into irregularly-shaped shards (named for tree bark), but with Saint Valentine as inspiration, I used a heart cookie cutter to transform my bark into loving bites.
 And it’s easier and cheaper than sending flowers.